-6.1.9 JVM monitor resources
+6.1.10 JVM monitor resources

 - Up to 25 Java VMs can be monitored concurrently.
 The Java VMs that can be monitored concurrently are those which are uniquely identified by the Cluster WebUI (with Identifier in the Monitor(special) tab) - Connections between Java VMs and JVM monitor resources do not support SSL. - It may not be possible to detect thread deadlocks.
 This is a known problem in Java VM.
-For details, refer to "Bug ID: 6380127" in the Oracle Bug Database - The JVM monitor resources can monitor only the Java VMs on the server on which the JVM monitor resources are running. - The Java installation path setting made by the Cluster WebUI (with Java Installation Path in the JVM monitor tab in Cluster Property) is shared by the servers in the cluster.
-The version and update of Java VM used for JVM monitoring must be the same on every server in the cluster. - The management port number setting made by the Cluster WebUI (with Management Port in the Connection Setting dialog box opened from the JVM monitor tab in Cluster Property) is shared by all the servers in the cluster. - Application monitoring is disabled when an application to be monitored on the IA32 version is running on an x86_64 version OS. - If a large value such as 3,000 or more is specified as the maximum Java heap size by the Cluster WebUI (by using Maximum Java Heap Size on the JVM monitor tab in Cluster Property), The JVM monitor resources will fail to start up.
+For details, refer to "Bug ID: 6380127" in the Oracle Bug Database - The JVM monitor resources can monitor only the Java VMs on the server on which the JVM monitor resources are running.

+- The Java installation path setting made by the Cluster WebUI (with Java Installation Path in the JVM monitor tab in Cluster Property) is shared by the servers in the cluster.
+The version and update of Java VM used for JVM monitoring must be the same on every server in the cluster. - The management port number setting made by the Cluster WebUI (with Management Port in the Connection Setting dialog box opened from the JVM monitor tab in Cluster Property) is shared by all the servers in the cluster. - Application monitoring is disabled when an application to be monitored on the IA32 version is running on an x86\64 version OS. - If a large value such as 3,000 or more is specified as the maximum Java heap size by the Cluster WebUI (by using Maximum Java Heap Size on the JVM monitor tab in Cluster Property), The JVM monitor resources will fail to start up.
 The maximum heap size differs depending on the environment, so be sure to specify a value based on the capacity of the mounted system memory.

-6.1.10 Requirements for network warning light
+6.1.11 Requirements for network warning light

-- When using "DN-1000S" or "DN-1500GL," do not set your password for the warning light. - To play an audio file as a warning, you must register the audio file to a network warning light supporting audio file playback. - For details about how to register an audio file, see the manual of the network warning light you want to use. - Set up a network warning light so that a server in a cluster is permitted to execute the rsh command to that warning light.
+- When using "DN-1000S" or "DN-1500GL," do not set your password for the warning light. - To play an audio file as a warning, you must register the audio file to a network warning light supporting audio file playback. - For details about how to register an audio file, see the manual of the network warning light you want to use. - Configure a network warning light so that it can permit cluster servers to run the rsh/ssh command. - Set the communication method for the network warning light to the same among all the cluster servers.
+For more information on the setting, see "Reference Guide" -> "Parameter details" -> "Server Properties" -> "Warning Light tab". - For specifying ssh as the communication method for the network warning light, the required OS is Windows Server 2019 or later. - Using the ssh command requires configuring public-key authentication for the network warning light.